Learning the conditional law: signatures and conditional GANs in filtering and prediction of diffusion processes: INTRODUCTION

 \section{INTRODUCTION}

-In many applications the state of a system is not fully observable and instead only partial or noise information is available, from which the state has to be estimated.
-Due to the high demand, the development of estimation theory for deterministic and stochastic dynamical systems has received enormous attention over the past decades.
-A very common model are SDEs, consisting of a signal $(X_t)_{t\in [0,T]}$ and an observation $(Y_t)_{t\in [0,T]}$, depending on $X$.
+In many applications the state of a system is not fully observable and instead only partial or noisy information is available, from which the state has to be estimated.
+The development of estimation theory for deterministic and stochastic dynamical systems has received enormous attention over the past decades.
+A very common model are SDEs, consisting of a signal $(X_t)_{t\in [0,T]}$ and an observation $(Y_t)_{t\in [0,T]}$, the coefficients of which depend on $X$.
 Letting $\cF^Y_t$ denote the information available from $Y$ until time $t$, then it is known that under some conditions the conditional expectation $\E(X_t|\cF^Y_t)$ minimizes a mean square error.
-Sometimes it is desirable to estimate
+Sometimes it is desirable to, more generally, estimate